Applestew1/Capturing-User-Activity-with-LLMs/README.md

 - 0.1
    Initial Release
 # License
-- This project is licensed under the Nathan Chiu License - see the LICENSE.md file for details
+- This project is licensed under the Apache License version 2.0.
 # Acknowledgments
 - OpenAI